Arnavion/PsFtpProvider/README.md

 ### Caveats of the drive cache

-PsFtpProvider drives cache the directory structure to avoid making repeated calls to the FTP server.
-For example, if you dir in a directory, it will cache the list of children to make future invocations of dir faster.
-If you then create a file a.txt using another FTP client in the same directory, running dir will continue to show the old directory listing.
+PsFtp drives cache the directory structure to avoid making repeated calls to the FTP server.
+For example, if you run `dir` in a directory, it will cache the list of children to make future invocations of `dir` faster.
+If you then create a file `a.txt` using another FTP client in the same directory, running `dir` will continue to show the old directory listing.

-In this case, you can use the Clear-FtpDriveCache commandlet to clear the cache for the drive.
+In this case, you can use the `Clear-FtpDriveCache` commandlet to clear the cache for the drive.

 ```powershell
 # Clear the current drive's cache